CyrilFauveau/trading-card-game/README.md

 # Trading Card Game

 A collectible card game smart contract based on the [ERC-1155](https://eips.ethereum.org/EIPS/eip-1155) standard, developed with Solidity.\
-Each card is represented by an NFT with metadata stored on IPFS.
+Each card is represented by a SFT with metadata stored on IPFS.

 Contract address: https://sepolia.etherscan.io/address/0xFE0D18f975eb983f906afB2C6cDB5031e0A6bc5a